PierrePaul/pierrepaul/content/blog/2024/drupal-issue-queue.md

 language: en
 ---

-I'm doing my best to watch any Drupalcon sessions recording, but I have to admit, I could do a better job at getting involved in the tickets and the initiatives.
+I'm doing my best to watch any Drupalcon session recordings, but I have to admit, I could do a better job at getting involved in the tickets and the initiatives.

 There are still a few tickets that I'm following, even if I'm not actively contributing to them.
 I figured it might be interesting to other people, so here it is!